-There are several types of birth control and I will list them, but I am not going to debate the pros and cons of each one.
-I really want to share with you all some of the downsides of these methods of birth control for your health (especially if you are chronically sick) and to also share the more natural methods which are even more effective than most others.
+There are several types of birth control, and I will list them, but I am not going to debate the pros and cons of each one.
+I really want to share with you all some of the downsides of these methods of birth control for your health (especially if you are chronically sick) and also share the more natural methods, which are even more effective than most others.

-2. Barrier methods are much more highly recommended and the safest of those, is probably the good old condom.
-However, even having said that, most commercially available condoms are really full of the junkiest stuff in terms of the chemicals and lubricants applied to them.
-There are fortunately many many safer (and vegan) options, which I want to outline for you here:
+2. Barrier methods are much more highly recommended, and the safest of those is probably the good old condom.
+However, most commercially available condoms are really full of the junkiest stuff in terms of the chemicals and lubricants applied to them.
+There are, fortunately many safer (and vegan) options, which I want to outline for you here:

-- Sustain condoms – they used to tout Aloe as part of their lubricant, but has since changed the formula to contain silicone (plastic) amongst others.
+- Sustain condoms – they used to tout Aloe as part of their lubricant but have since changed the formula to contain silicone (plastic), amongst others.
 However, since we do not even know what is in brands like Trojan, it’s better to choose a company whose ingredients you are familiar with.

-- Glyde Condoms (do not use their flavored varieties, they contain the good old natural flavors) – but they are vegan and fair trade but again, contain silicone plastics.
+- Glyde Condoms (do not use their flavored varieties; they contain the good old natural flavors) – they are vegan and fair trade but, again, contain silicone plastics.

 - Lovability condoms – they contain a silicone oil and corn ingredients in their lubricant (should tell you just HOW prolific the use of corn is in the world)

-- Sir Richard’s condoms are free of glycerin, spermicide and parabens – however, they do still contain some silicone, ammonia and corn.
+- Sir Richard’s condoms are free of glycerin, spermicide, and parabens – however, they still contain some silicone, ammonia, and corn.

 So I think that the market for condoms has improved and is offering much healthier options.
 However, they are not perfect.
 If you used them only once in a while, then you can do some of the anti-plastics tea and help yourself along.
 It really is the best barrier option we have available, especially if you use a healthier version.
 There are women who are too sensitive to handle the lubricants even on these condoms.
 For them, keep reading below.